Europe’s most challenging downhill route

 The location of the Nordkette Single Trail in high-alpine terrain directly above the rooftops of Innsbruck, make it unique worldwide.
 The technically challenging route starts at 1,905m at the Seegrube and covers a distance of 4.2km with a difference in altitude of 1,030m.
 Riders experience an interplay of steep curves, rock jumps and root passages integrated with northshores and drops.
 Every biker’s heart will be racing on this technically diverse trail with its unique panorama views of the city.

-The Nordkette Singletrail is OPEN
+The Nordkette Singletrail is CLOSED.

 Up and downhill at the Nordkette